jexxa-projects/JLegMed/README.md

 # JLegMed—Connect the Past with the Future

 This library is intended to build bridges between systems that do not share the same semantics.
-For example, this can happen when a legacy application is gradually migrated to a modern system or systems from two different domains need to exchange data.
+For example, this can happen when a legacy application is gradually migrated to a modern system.

-The goal is to ensure that involved systems remain independent of each other.
+Another use case is business applications that have been implemented using domain-driven design (DDD).
-In addition,
+If they do not share the same ubiquitous language, a so-called context mapping must be implemented.
-the transformation logic should be kept as explicit as possible so that it can be easily validated or adapted with the domain experts.
+The strategic design of DDD describes various approaches that can be used.
+A nice summary can be found [here](https://github.com/ddd-crew/context-mapping).

-In the context of a microservice architecture, this is typically called Anti-Corruption-Layer (ACL).
+In all cases, the goal is to ensure that involved systems remain independent of each other.

-For this purpose, we focus on the following aspects:
+In addition, the transformation logic should be kept as explicit as possible so that it can be easily validated or adapted with the domain experts or teams.

-* Represent the data flow and transformation as a first-class object in the source code using [pipes and filters](https://learn.microsoft.com/en-us/azure/architecture/patterns/pipes-and-filters) approach.
+For this purpose, this library focuses on the following aspects:
-* Simplify translating between different technology stacks by
+* First-class representation of data flow and transformation using [pipes and filters](https://learn.microsoft.com/en-us/azure/architecture/patterns/pipes-and-filters)
-  * Providing filters based on Java standard APIs
+* Use of a functional style to emphasize the WHAT and not the HOW
-  * Easy integration of new technology stacks
+* Minimal dependency approach (MDA) by providing filters based on Java standard APIs
-* Simplify mapping between data sets using a functional style
+* Easy integration of technology stacks that are required for your project

 ## Requirements